 DIY mixes are a great option for many reasons.
 They’re cheap, customizable, unique, and work exactly like their commercial counterparts if you do them correctly.

-To ensure you do your DIY shower pan the right way, we have found a great shower pan recipe that you can do yourself!
+To ensure you do your DIY shower pan the right way, we have found a great concrete recipe for shower pans that you can do yourself!

 - 1 part Portland Cement